DataSmithLab/privacydev/_posts/2025-07-22-ai-programming-tools.md

 ### 1. Credential Protection

-**Threat:** A developer submits code with a hardcoded credential to an AI assistant.
-The secret is then absorbed into the model's training data, creating a risk that an attacker could extract it via prompt injection, leading to a service breach.
+**Threat:** AI assistant's model potentially collect and scan the code that contains hardcoded credentials even users do not include in the prompt.
+The secret is then used in the model's training data, creating a risk that an attacker could extract it via prompt injection, leading to a service breach.

-<button class="collapsible"><strong>FAQ 1: Are `.gitignore` or `.env` files sufficient for protection?</strong></button>
+<button class="collapsible"><strong>FAQ 1: Are `.gitignore` and `.env` files sufficient for protection?</strong></button>
 <div class="content">
 <p>No, these files only manage version control and do not stop an AI tool from reading an open file in your IDE.</p>
 </div>